 12. Deep-fried snacks / Namkeens

-Indian sweet shops, homes, and kitchens usually have a good supply of Namkeens, which are salty and savory snacks.
+Indian sweet shops, homes, and kitchens usually have a good supply of Namkeens, salty, and savory snacks.

-These are usually prepared to satisfy our carbohydrate cravings, and in the same way, it can affect the blood sugar levels due to its high calorie and carb contents.
+These are usually prepared to satisfy our carbohydrate cravings, and in the same way, it can affect the blood sugar levels due to their high calorie and carb contents.

-Anything deep-fried must be avoided by diabetics, as they have harmful effects on the digestion and sugars.
+Anything deep-fried must be avoided by diabetics, as they have harmful effects on digestion and sugars.